eelcovv/elixos/README.md

 sudo $(which sshd) -f ~/sshd_config
 ```

-(Note that this which sshd is needed since you need to use the full path to the sshd file)
+Note that this which sshd is needed since you need to use the full path to the sshd file.

 Check if you are now listening to port 22 with